 Background checks can be quite diverse, making it tricky for employers to decipher exactly what is necessary or required for their hiring standards.
-When implementing a background screening program for your company you should know all the products and services available, understand and abide by your state laws, and maintain compliance by following the guidelines of the Fair Credit Reporting Act (FCRA).
+When implementing a background check program for your company you should know all the products and services available, understand and abide by your state laws, and maintain compliance by following the guidelines of the Fair Credit Reporting Act (FCRA).
 Employers are required to disclose to the applicant that a background check will be run and to receive written consent from the applicant to move forward with conducting the searches.

 Common Search Products

 Reports can be done by federal, county, or state for criminal checks and both federal and county for civil checks.
 Depending on what the employer chooses to conduct, reports can include felonies, misdemeanors, civil court cases, lawsuits, etc.